 The University of Memphis awards 3 hours of credit for MATH 1710 - College Algebra to student with an ACT Math subscore of 29 or above.
 Students who have previously taken MATH 1710 and earned a passing or failing grade are not eligible.
 ACT scores for this credit are valid for 2 years.

-Transitional Academic Studies (TRAC) at the University of Memphis permits students to enroll in prescribed courses to develop the academic competencies necessary for success in college level courses.
+Learning Support at The University of Memphis permits students to enroll in prescribed courses to develop the academic competencies necessary for success in college level courses.
 Major components of the program include testing and placement in appropriate level courses.

 Students admitted to the University of Memphis as beginning freshmen will be placed in appropriate English, math, and reading, courses based on ACT subscores that are less than 3 years old.